Amzani/apidesk-sdk-test-def/docs/models/components/currency.md

 # Currency

-Specifies the currency in which financial transactions are conducted for the company.
-This should be a valid ISO 4217 currency code, such as 'USD' for United States Dollar or 'EUR' for Euro.
-It helps in standardizing financial data across the CRM system.
+The currency code associated with the company's financial transactions, following the ISO 4217 standard.
+This field indicates the currency in which the company primarily conducts its business, such as 'USD' for US Dollars or 'EUR' for Euros.
+It is optional and helps in financial reporting and analysis.

 ## Example Usage